-- The objectives of the validation and verification processes and the requirements of the certification programme. - Actual and perceived competence, consistency, and impartiality. - Legal, regulatory, and liability issues. - The client's organisation, where the validation and verification processes are carried out, and its system management, operating environment, geographical location, among others. - The susceptibility of any parameter included in the claim to generate a material error, even if there is a control system in place. - The level of assurance achieved, and the corresponding collection of evidence used in the validation and verification processes must be reasonable (≥ 95 %) in accordance with ISOs 14064-2, 14064:3 and 14065:2020. - Stakeholder perception. - Misleading claims or misuse of trademarks by the customer. - Control of risks and opportunities for improvement.
+- The objectives of the validation and verification processes and the requirements of the certification programme. - Actual and perceived competence, consistency, and impartiality. - Legal, regulatory, and liability issues. - The client's organisation, where the validation and verification processes are carried out, and its system management, operating environment, geographical location, among others. - The susceptibility of any parameter included in the claim to generate a material error, even if there is a control system in place. - The level of assurance achieved, and the corresponding collection of evidence used in the validation and verification processes must be reasonable (≥ 95 %) in accordance with ISOs 14064-2, 14064:3 and 14065:2020. - Stakeholder perception. - Misleading claims or misuse of trademarks by the customer. - Risk control and improvement opportunities.